GenSpectrum/LAPIS-SILO/doc/config.md

-As per the [`Config`](../include/config/config_interface.h) concept, a "Config" needs to implement an `overwriteFrom` method, which receives the parsed and verified user-provided data from one of the config sources, and has to fill in all struct fields with the values given by the source. `overwriteFrom` is called for each config source on the same "Config" instance, each next one overwriting (shadowing) the value from the former source.
+As per the [`Config`](../include/config/config_interface.h) concept, a "Config" needs to implement an `overwriteFrom` method, which receives the parsed and verified user-provided data from one of the config sources, and has to fill in all class fields with the values given by the source. `overwriteFrom` is called for each config source on the same "Config" instance, each next one overwriting (shadowing) the value from the former source.